SeattleSal/expo-test2/README.md

 In Firebase console, created firebase project with webapp.

 ## Environment Variables
-Used [react-native-dotenv](https://www.npmjs.com/package/react-native-dotenv) to hide Firebase configuration variables in .env file. .env file was added to .gitignore.
+Environment variables (firebase config values) are stored in a environment.js file and use Expo Release Channels (https://alxmrtnz.com/thoughts/2019/03/12/environment-variables-and-workflow-in-expo.html).
+More info on release channels: https://docs.expo.io/distribution/release-channels/

-Also needed to install [babel-plugin-inline-dotenv](https://github.com/brysgo/babel-plugin-inline-dotenv) This article has additional steps in the setting up variables section to get the .env working: https://heartbeat.fritz.ai/how-to-build-an-email-authentication-app-with-firebase-firestore-and-react-native-a18a8ba78574#570a
+Note - tried to use [react-native-dotenv](https://www.npmjs.com/package/react-native-dotenv) to hide Firebase configuration variables in .env file. .env file was added to .gitignore. and also installed [babel-plugin-inline-dotenv](https://github.com/brysgo/babel-plugin-inline-dotenv) but kept getting errors in the emulators.
+If you want to use a .env instead, this article has additional steps in the setting up variables section to get the .env working: https://heartbeat.fritz.ai/how-to-build-an-email-authentication-app-with-firebase-firestore-and-react-native-a18a8ba78574#570a

 ## Resources:
 Expo - https://docs.expo.io/